Young asian man massage on his hand and arm for relief pain

 3. Physiotherapy

-Physiotherapists develop programs tailored to psoriatic arthritis patients to help increase strength, flexibility, range-of-motion, general mobility and exercise tolerance.
+Physiotherapists develop programs tailored to psoriatic arthritis patients to help increase strength, flexibility, range of motion, general mobility and exercise tolerance.

-They use a variety of therapeutic treatments and strategies, like exercise and physical interventions, to help you find proper movement to perform everyday functions.
+They use a variety of treatments and strategies, like exercise and physical interventions, to help you find proper movement to perform everyday functions.

 4. Occupational Therapy